legends2k/blog/content/note/arch_config.md

 ExecStop=/usr/lib/systemd/systemd-user-sessions stop
 {{< /highlight >}}

+According to Arch Wiki’s [domain name resolution](https://wiki.archlinux.org/index.php/Domain_name_resolution#Lookup_utilities)

+> The `Glibc` resolver provides only the most basic necessities, it does not cache queries nor provides any security features.
+If you require more functionality, use another resolver.

+However, another statement admonitioned that a router usually does this caching at the network-level, so I didn’t bother setting up a more robust resolver.

 # Enlisting Windows

 Make sure you've the `os-prober` package installed.
 Mount the EFI partition and re-run GRUB config maker